ROCm/rocWMMA/docs/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 rocWMMA provides the following test suites:

-- DLRM tests: Cover the dot product interactions between embeddings used in DLRM
+- DLRM tests: Cover the dot product interactions between embeddings used in Deep Learning Recommendation Model (DLRM) implemented with rocWMMA.
-- GEMM tests: Cover block-wise Generalized Matrix Multiplication (GEMM) implemented with rocWMMA
+- GEMM tests: Cover block-wise Generalized Matrix Multiplication (GEMM) implemented with rocWMMA.
-- Unit tests: Cover various aspects of rocWMMA API and internal functionality
+- Unit tests: Cover various aspects of rocWMMA API and internal functionality.

 rocWMMA can build both validation and benchmark tests.
-The library uses CPU or rocBLAS methods for validation (when available) and benchmark comparisons based on the provided project option.
-By default, the project is linked against rocBLAS for validating results.
+Validation tests verify the rocWMMA implementations against a reference model, giving a PASS or FAIL result.
+Benchmark tests invoke the tests multiple times, returning average compute throughput in tera-flop/sec (TFlops) and may guage efficiency as a percentage of expected peak performance.
+The library uses CPU or rocBLAS methods for validation (when available) and benchmark comparisons based on the provided selected project configurations.
+By default, the project is linked against rocBLAS for validating results more efficiently.
-Minimum ROCBLAS library version requirement for ROCm 4.3.0 is 2.39.0.

 To build library and tests, run:

 .. code-block:: bash

-    CC=/opt/rocm/bin/amdclang CXX=/opt/rocm/bin/amdclang++ cmake -B <build_dir> .
+    CC=/opt/rocm/bin/amdclang CXX=/opt/rocm/bin/amdclang++ cmake -B <build_dir> . -DROCWMMA_BUILD_TESTS=ON

 After configuration, build using:

 .. code-block:: bash

-    cmake --build <build_dir> -- -j
+    cmake --build <build_dir> -- -j<nproc>

 The tests in ``<build_dir>`` contain executables as given in the table below.